AdobeDocs/workfront.en/help/classic/workfront-fusion/modules/data-stores.md

 product: workfront-fusion
 product-area: workfront-integrations
 navigation-topic: modules
-title: Data Stores
+title: Data Stores in Adobe Workfront Fusion
 description: A data store, similar to a database or a simple table, can store data from scenarios, making it possible to transfer data between individual scenarios or scenario runs.
 You can use a data store to store new data from various systems during synchronization.
 ---

-# Data Stores
+# Data Stores in Adobe Workfront Fusion

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 A data store, similar to a database or a simple table, can store data from scenarios, making it possible to transfer data between individual scenarios or scenario runs.
 You can use a data store to store new data from various systems during synchronization.

 <!--
-<p data-mc-conditions="QuicksilverOrClassic.Draft mode">For more information on scenarios, see <a href="../../workfront-fusion/scenarios/create-a-scenario.md" class="MCXref xref">Create a scenario</a></p>
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">For more information on scenarios, see <a href="../../workfront-fusion/scenarios/create-a-scenario.md" class="MCXref xref">Create a scenario in Adobe Workfront Fusion</a></p>
 -->

 The data store modules enable you to take the following actions on records in your Adobe Workfront Fusion data store: